 NOTE: Some of these methods require special equipment; always seek the advice of a professional when sourcing and using this type of equipment.

 In each method, the first step is to measure and mix the resin.
-Poly-Optic 1411 has a mix ratio of 1A:1B by volume (100A:90B by weight).
+Poly-Optic 1411 has a mix ratio of 1A:1B by volume

 In all three method examples below, a small polyethylene container will serve as the mold.